artemis-yl/artemis-yl.github.io/index.md

 ---

 # Hi, I'm Yulim
-I am a recent Mechanical Engineering graduate from Univeristy of Toronto.
-I minored in Robotics & Mechatronics, and also specialized in Solid Mechanics.
-I am also currently looking for a job in those specialties!
+I am a recent Mechanical Engineering graduate from Univeristy of Toronto, where I specialized in Solid Mechanics and machine design and gained a minor in Robotics & Mechatronics.
+For the past year I have been furthering my education through various online courses such as Six Sigma, Java programming, statistic with SAS and others.

-I have interned for a year with Isowater, creating CAD models and building chemical process systems.
+Interning for Isowater, I gained hands-on experience in the design, manufacturing and testing of process systems; For U of T's Blue Sky Solar Car team, I was a composite fabricator and machinist; And from various projects I have hands-on experience designing, calibrating and troubleshooting electronics, machines and code.
+As a result, I have skills ranging from CAD design and stress analysis to preparing technical documents and part/material selection.

+**I am currently looking for a job!** My skills and experiences suit a role as a mechanical/process engineer, designer or technician, though I can also transition into quality, programming and consulting.
+I am alright with contract and part-time positions, and am also willing to relocate, travel for work, and to work both remotely and on-site (of course, only if it is legally permitted and the appropriate saftey measures are taken).

 [comment]: # ( More details on what i was at iso?? )

-As a U of T student, I have worked with:
-- Blue Sky Solar Racing to fabricate the carbon fiber chassis and to machine structs.
-- Formula SAE to machine various parts.

 Checkout my [Portfolio](/CAD_Portfolio.md) to see the models and drawings I have made.